mwilliamson/python-graphjoiner/README.rst

             return Query([]).select_from(Book)

-We use the ``many`` function to define a one-to-many relationship -- that is, that are many books for each root entity (and in fact, there's only ever one root entity).
+We use the ``many`` function to define a one-to-many relationship -- that is, that are many books for each root instance (and in fact, there's only ever one root instance).
 We then describe how to generate a query that represents all of the books in the database.

-We still need to define ``BooksEntity``.
+We still need to define ``BookObjectType``.
 In this case, ``fields`` maps each GraphQL property to the column name in the database.
 We also define a method ``fetch_immediates`` that tells GraphJoiner how to fetch the fields for books that can be fetched without a join.

 .. code-block:: python

-    from graphjoiner import Entity
+    from graphjoiner import ObjectType

-    class BookEntity(Entity):
+    class BookObjectType(ObjectType):
         fields = {
             "id": "id",
             "title": "title",